INTEGRATION OF THIRD COUNTRY NATIONALS THROUGH URBAN PARTNERSHIPS – INTEGRA

 The EU faces significant labour shortages in certain sectors, which have the potential to limit growth and competitiveness – a challenge to become more pressing due to Europe’s aging demographic profile.
 At the same time, better managing legal channels for skilled migrants and making it attractive to them to come and settle in the EU goes hand in hand with tackling the challenges of the refugee crisis.
 More efforts are needed to integrate the 20 million non-EU nationals residing legally in the EU.

-The goal of INTEGRA is to help the process of long-term integration of third country nationals (TCN) in 5 Bulgaria, Croatia, Czech Republic, Italy and Slovakia through city-to-city knowledge and experience sharing.
+The goal of INTEGRA is to help the process of long-term integration of third country nationals (TCN) in 5 countries - Bulgaria, Croatia, Czech Republic, Italy and Slovakia through city-to-city knowledge and experience sharing.
 Whilst the competence for integration policy lies primarily with the states, cities play an important role to foster cooperation between all relevant actors and create favourable environment.

 How INTEGRA works